darrenldl/docfd/README.md

 ![](screenshots/single-file1.png)

 In this view, the TUI is divided into only two sections:
-- Top is ranked content search result list
+- Top is ranked search result list
 - Bottom is the search interface

 #### Controls